 I have also read that "true" semantic search uses an "inference engine" which means that - like a good human reader - instead of just recognizing words, it draws on its own "knowledge" to reach a conclusion.
 Hello, ontology!

-Oh yeah, something else needs to happen.
-We, the users, need to change our searching habits.
-We will have to move from basic keywords that result in thousands of results, to clear queries that recognize the capabilities of the engine.
+Something else that needs to happen is that users need to change our searching habits.
+We will have to move from basic keywords that result in thousands of results, to clearer queries that recognize the capabilities of the engine.
+We are not at the point where you can ask "What would I like for dinner tonight?" and expect an answer.